yash509/DevSecOps-NodeJS-ToDo-WebApp-Deployment/README.md

-# DevSecOps-NodeJS-ToDo-WebApp-Deployment
+# Sample Node.js application

-Developed a NodeJS To-Do Web Application, implemented the DevSecOps practices for deploying on Docker and Kubernetes using Jenkins CI/CD Pipeline.
+This repository is a sample Node.js application for Docker's documentation.